Get

 Cats can be curious creatures that are difficult to read, but once you’ve lived with one for a while, you will get a good idea of their individual quirks and learn to read their mood.
 You will be able to recognize when your feline friend wants attention and when they would rather be left alone.

 Cats don’t feel hate in the way people do, but they can be displeased, anxious, scared, or might even be ill or in pain, which can make it seem as though they hate you.
-Addressing such behavior issues begins with having your veterinarian look over your cat and then assessing their environment.
+Addressing such behavior issues begins with having a veterinarian look over your cat and then assessing their environment.

 However, do keep in mind that your cat, as an individual, has a personality associated with certain preferences.
 Therefore, they may sometimes be acting normally in their mind, and it might be our interpretation that needs to be modified instead.